 Besides Turkey’s entrepreneurial ventures, gold was another highlight of Recep Tayyip Erdoğan’s speech at the Global Entrepreneurship Congress in Istanbul.
 There, Turkey’s president spared no words in describing how a gold-backed system of international loans could benefit everyone.

 To Erdoğan, the current dollar-based loan system places undue pressure on countries that are borrowing money, especially those that fall in the category of emerging markets.
 A shift to gold loans could reduce economic stress and improve the ability of nations to pay back their debt.

 During the summit’s opening ceremony on April 16, the president revealed that he first voiced his idea during a G20 meeting, where he openly questioned the current method of universal dollar loans.

 “With the dollar the world is always under exchange rate pressure.
 We should save states and nations from this exchange rate pressure.
-Gold has never been a tool of oppression throughout history,” he said.cnbc, federal reserve, russia, syria, turkey
+Gold has never been a tool of oppression throughout history,” he said.cnbc, Featured, federal reserve, russia, syria, turkey